-The data recorded on this map are based on the analyses of 1,056 samples of fine-grained sediment collected from the channels of rivers and streams, and from rivulets flowing from springs and seeps.
+The data recorded on this map are based on the analyses of 546 samples of fine-grained sedi-The data recorded on this map are based on the analyses of 546 samples of fine-grained sediment collected from the channels of rivers and streams, and from rivulets flowing from springs and seeps.
 Where possible the active channels were sampled, but in a few cases bank material or residual sediment of dried-up streams was used.
 Sediment samples from poorly drained areas of muskeg and beaver workings contained abundant decomposed organic matter.
 All samples were collected during the 1966 field season.
 An attempt was made to maintain a uniform sample density, but this was frequently not achieved because of irregularities in the drainage network and the absence of an actively deposited silt-sized fraction in streams draining areas underlain by coarse glacial till.
 All streams and rivers were traversed on foot, and samples were collected, where possible, at intervals of 1,000 to 1,500 feet.

 Sediment samples were air dried prior to shipment to Bondar-Clegg & Company Limited, Ottawa, Ontario for laboratory analysis.
-Copper was determined by atomic absorption analysis after extraction from the -80 mesh sieve fraction by hot HNO3 - HCl digestion.
+The arsenic content of the -80 mesh sieve fraction was determined by a modified Gutzeit method using a potassium hydroxide fusion.
 Values shown on this map are expressed in parts per million.
 The subdivisions used on the map are arbitrary, and the lowest subdivision can be taken to represent the regional background.

-The copper content of the stream sediments ranges from 1 ppm to 240 ppm.
-The frequency distribution of copper data shows that 43.0 per cent of the analyses exceed the normal background value of 10 ppm, and 7.8 per cent of the analyses exceed 20 ppm.
-In such an area of widely diverse rock types, important variations in copper background may be related to local variations in bedrock lithology, proximity to disseminated deposits or sparsely mineralized rocks, or to concentrations of strongly adsorbing organic matter and/or hydrous manganese-iron oxides.
-The presence of large concentrations of manganese hydroxides and oxides (Map 5) may be a factor in the localization of copper in some of the anomalous streams, and may lead to manganese dependent fluctuations in the copper background.
+The arsenic content of the stream sediments ranges from non-detectable (less than 3 ppm) to 220 ppm.
+The frequency distribution of arsenic data shows that 52.2 per cent of all analyses exceed the normal background value of 5 ppm, and 12.4 per cent of the analyses exceed 30 ppm.
+In such an area of widely diverse rock types, important variations in arsenic background may be related to local variations in bedrock lithology, proximity to sparsely mineralized arsenopyrite-bearing rocks, or to concentrations of strongly adsorbing organic matter and/or hydrous manganese-iron oxides.